 The instructions to candidates

-Outside each booth the candidates will, in the preparation time, be given access to a series of instructions that detail what is expected of them in the station.
+Prior to each station, candidates will, in the preparation time, be given access to a series of instructions that detail what is expected of them in the station.

 These will consist of some information required to set the scene followed by explicit instructions as to what candidates are expected to carry out.

 These specific instructions will be in bold and bullet point format to assist clarity.
 Sometimes, negative instructions will be included e.g. “The candidate is not expected to obtain a risk history.”

 This is to assist the candidate in establishing the focus of the station.